PhraseePhoundry/ga-jira-update-issue/README.md

-# Jira Update
+# Jira Update Issue
-Updates a Jira ticket with the auto-bumped service version number
+Updates a Jira issue with a service version number